Chorus of Approval for Stunning Cathedral Concert

 It is always heartwarming to see so many people come together to make music.
 The energy and enthusiasm from pupils, parents, staff and guests made for a stellar performance and we look forward to continuing this annual event for many years to come.

 The programme kicked off with three 20th century choral works: Lauridsen’s Sure on this Shining Night, Mawby’s tender Ave Verum depicting Christ’s agony on the cross, and Balfour-Gardiner’s exquisite Evening Hymn.
 The first half closed with a genuine musical treat: Elgar’s sublime Cello Concerto in E Minor, the piece best known from the legendary 1960s interpretation by Jacqueline du Pré.
 Our soloist was Upper Sixth pupil Colette Maxwell-Preston.
-No stranger to high profile public performances, she gave an assured performance of great pathos and maturity, well deserving the drew thunderous applause that concluded the first half.
+No stranger to high profile public performances, she gave an assured performance of great pathos and maturity, well deserving of the thunderous applause that concluded the first half.

 Reflecting on her performance, soloist and music scholar Colette commented: